laravel/docs/pennant.md

     Feature::activate('purchase-button', 'seafoam-green');

-If you just wish to forget the current value for a feature, so that the next time it is checked the value is resolved from the feature definition, you may use the `forget` method.
+If you wish to forget the stored value for a feature, so that the next time it is checked the value is resolved from the feature definition, you may use the `forget` method.

     Feature::forget('purchase-button');